Using third-party technologies

 Implementing 3rd party technologies – Pros & Cons

 "Participants in Concordia activities (including students and guests) may not be obliged to reveal personal information about themselves and others.
-“Personal information” is information that allows a person to be identified (e.g., name, email address, student number, etc.).
+“Personal information” is information that allows a person to be identified directly or indirectly (e.g., name, email address, student number, etc.).”

-"Student personal information should never be provided directly by an instructor to those external to the University without the prior informed consent of the student.
+"Student personal information should never be provided by an instructor to those external to the University without the successful completion of a PIA.”

 Therefore, if you choose to use a third-party technology: